 An arbor is another option for supporting raspberry canes.
 An arbor is often used to provide shade and shelter in a garden, or to improve the appearance of a yard.

 You can let raspberries grow up one side of an arbor and down the other side.
 Then, you can pick berries in the shade as you walk underneath the arbor.

 Prune Raspberry Canes & Pull Up Suckers

 Pruning your raspberry canes will keep them healthy, and it promotes new growth.
 Healthier plants will lead to more fruit every season, and the plants will be easier to manage.

 You should cut away the old “deadwood” (canes that are older than 2 years) every spring.
 Doing this before supporting and tying raspberries will make your work easier (since there will be fewer thorns to avoid – you can learn about thornless raspberry varieties in my article here).

 Pruning raspberries will also prevent the canes from getting too long and touching the ground.
 This will help to prevent new suckers from forming where the canes touch the soil.

 Despite using support and keeping plants pruned, sometimes a few stray canes will find their way to the soil and produce a sucker.

 In that case, you will need to do the work of cutting them from the mother plant and digging them up.
 You can replant them at the end of the row, give them away, or just dispose of them if you don’t want them.

-Use a Root Barrier
+Use A Root Barrier For Raspberry Plants

 However, you can stop them from spreading this way by using a root barrier.
 A root barrier is any material that stops the roots of a raspberry plant from spreading beyond than the barrier.